 The drive is secured into the drive bay using two screws inserted into both sides of the hard drive over the holes corresponding to your drive bay.

-Connect the power cable, which is insulated into the wider connection port located on the HDD left-rear.
+Connect the power cable, insulated into the wider connection port located on the HDD left-rear.

-To attach a drive, connect the information cable to a SATA port on the motherboard.
-When you replace your old drive, you must have the information cable already connected.
+Connect the information cable to a SATA port on the motherboard to attach a drive.
+When replacing your old drive, you must have the information cable connected.

 Once you have connected and secured your drive, secure your desktop and power it on.
 Before using your new drive, you first have to configure it.

-Hard drives generally need the power to run, and this depends on the drive you are using, as HDDs may need 5V or 12V.
+Hard drives generally need the power to run, depending on the drive you are using, as HDDs may need 5V or 12V.
 The USB’s percentage voltage can be provided, but for hard drives that require 12V, they will need a power connector or a connection that is direct to the Power Supply Unit.